 James is eager and excited to bring his passion to the ABA and the Stockton Community, allowing the multitudes of basketball fans in the community an amazing opportunity to enjoy a fast-paced, high Octane professional basketball experience here in their hometown.

 Born in Los Angeles, CA. Raised in Stockton.
 Attended Lincoln High School & Bear Creek High School in Stockton, where he played football at Lincoln and basketball at Bear Creek.
 He then went to the University of the Pacific.

 Currently, Jovan works at Blue Shield Of CA under their Producer Priority team where he deals with escalated issues of members whom have directed their complaints to managers and above.
 He is married to his wife, Jill with their three children whom volunteer in the community.

 In his spare time Jovan coaches football with the North Stockton Bengals, also the Vice President of Football Operations and is a board member for Delta Youth Football League as their North Conference Weighmaster.
 He also coaches basketball for the Stockton parks and recreation in the spring.

 Jovan is determined to make sure our ROKITS Team Trouble is successful in the inaugural season in the ABA.

-Conor McGill is the Social Media Intern for Team Trouble Basketball.
+Conor McGill is a Public Relations Intern for Team Trouble Basketball.